Bredasdorp: History

 The town of Bredasdorp was founded with the building of a Dutch Reformed Church in 1838 on the farm Langefontein.
 The town was named after Michiel van Breda, the first Mayor of Cape Town, who was also known as the father of South Africa's merino sheep industry.
-Van Breda and Pieter Voltelyn van der Byl could not agree on a location for the church; as a result two churches were built, and two towns, Bredasdorp and Napier, were established.
+Van Breda and Pieter Voltelyn van der Byl could not agree on a location for the church; as a result, two churches were built, and two towns, Bredasdorp and Napier, were established.

 Government

 Bredasdorp is located in the Cape Agulhas Local Municipality; as the largest town in the municipality, Bredasdorp is divided between its second, third and fourth wards.
 The local municipality in turn forms part of the Overberg District Municipality; Bredasdorp is the location of the head offices of both municipalities.

+The area of Bredasdorp is divided into two wards with two councillors; Johan Nieuwoudt serves as councillor for Ward 4 and Karin Donald serves as councillor for Ward 2.

 Geography

 Bredasdorp is situated at an elevation of between 40 and 120 m on the slopes of the Heuningberg (Afrikaans for "Honey Mountain").
-There is no significant watercourse flowing through the town, although the Kars Rivier flows past a few kilometres to the east.
+There is no significant watercourse flowing through the town, although the Kars River flows past a few kilometres to the east.

 Bredasdorp shares in the Mediterranean climate experienced in most of the Western Cape.
 Its proximity to the ocean, which is less than 25 km away at Arniston, moderates the variation of temperature.
 Bredasdorp is mostly surrounded by farmland, chiefly grain, cattle and sheep farming; on the south-west side of the town the Heuningberg Nature Reserve protects the indigenous fynbos vegetation.